Women can achieve elegant, glamorous, effortless beauty with our treatments.

 When receiving a breast augmentation at CIPS, each of our patients is automatically enrolled in the Mentor Advantage Warranty.
 It includes up to $1,200 of financial assistance over a 10-year period for operating room, anesthesia, and surgical related charges.
 If your surgeon believes it is necessary to improve the symmetry of your breasts, free opposite side implant replacements may be requested.

-We have two of the best plastic surgeons in the country here at CIPS, and they take care to provide results that the patient is happy with.
+We have one of the best plastic surgeons in the country here at CIPS, and he'll take care to provide results that the patient is happy with.